neptune-ai/docs/docs/learn-about-neptune/nql.rst

     field-name operator value

-Notice that it is required for field name to bo on the left side of an operator, so it is not possible to compare values of two different columns.
+Note that it is required for field name to bo on the left side of an operator.

 Now, imagine that a single clause is not enough, since you are looking for experiments where ``precision`` metric is higher than ``0.9`` and, at the same time, ``learning_rate`` parameter is smaller or equal ``0.005``: